TaraShells/TaraShells/README.md

 - 🌱 I’m currently learning .. to master computer coding skills.
 - 💞️ I’m looking to collaborate on ...anything
-- 📫 How to reach me ...via email
+- 📫 How to reach me ...via email learning something new everyday is soooo much fun!